joypixels/emojify.js/CONTRIBUTING.md

 ## Prerequisites

 1. Install the appropriate [EditorConfig](http://editorconfig.org) plugin for your IDE/editor.
 This helps keep the code style consistent.
-2. Install [PhantomJS](http://phantomjs.org).
-Make sure it's on your path / available when calling `phantomjs` from the command line.
 3. `npm install`

 ## Running the tests